Amiejohnstone18/HIIT_Fitness/README.md

 *"I am thinking about becoming a member, but I have no previous gym experience and would like some trainer help"*

 * From clicking on the personal trainer option on the navigation menu, it will take a user to a page of 6 employed trainers.
-With each trainer, we have provided their name and some information about their specialty to ensure a member is getting the best out of their work out goals.
+With each trainer, I have provided their name and some information about their specialty to ensure a member is getting the best out of their work out goals.

 Due to having a sign-up form on the website, I wanted to ensure this worked and didn't accept fake email addresses.
 I tested this through: